sschatz1997/MTG_Card_Identifier/README.md

   -p PERCENT, --Percent PERCENT
                         Enter the percent you want the comparison to be [whole numbers].
   -url URL, --URL URL   Tell the script that the -img is a url.
-Usage [ -url y ] -num NUM, --Num NUM   Just one of the possible cards or all of the cards within the percentage match. [ one or
+Usage [ -url y ]
-                        all ]

 required named arguments:
   -img IMAGE, --Image IMAGE